Snapchat beats in Q3, adding 7M users & revenue up 50% – TechCrunch

 The Snap-back continues.
 Snapchat blew past earnings expectations for a big beat in Q3, as it added 7 million daily active users this quarter to hit 210 million, up 13% year-over-year.
 Snap also beat on revenue, notching $446 million, which is up a whopping 50% year-over-year, at a loss of $0.04 EPS.
 That flew past Bloomberg’s consensus of Wall Street estimates that expected $437.9 million in revenue and a $0.05 EPS loss.

-Snap has managed to continue cutting losses as it edges towards profitability.
+Snap has managed to continue cutting losses as it edges toward profitability.
 Net loss improved to $227 million from $255 million last quarter, with the loss decreasing $98 million versus Q3 2018.

 That’s partially because of the high cost of Snapchat’s growth relative average revenue per user.
-While it notes that it saw user growth in all regions, 5 million of the 7 million new users came from the Rest Of The World, with just 1 million coming from the North America and Europe regions.
-That’s in part thanks to better than expected growth and retention on its reengineered Android app that’s been a hit in India.
-But since Snapchat serves so much high-definition video content but it earns just $1.01 average revenue in the Rest Of World, it has to hope it can keep growing ARPU so it becomes profitable globally.
+While it notes that it saw user growth in all regions, 5 million of the 7 million new users came from the Rest of World, with just 1 million coming from the North America and Europe regions.
+That’s in part thanks to better than expected growth and retention on its re-engineered Android app that’s been a hit in India.
+But since Snapchat serves so much high-definition video content but it earns just $1.01 average revenue in the Rest of World, it has to hope it can keep growing ARPU so it becomes profitable globally.

 Some other top-line stats from Snapchat’s earnings: